bind5g/BIND5G/NaaS-API/usage-vicomtech/README.md

 	| storage| *integer* |1 | Units in GB
 	| extraParams|*{}*| - |extraParams is a json dictionary and can be left empty.

 > NOTE: The Edge Resources create Kubernetes-based Namespaces in an already running Kubernetes cluster.
+The Infrastructure Provider can confirm it with the `kubectl get ns` command in the terminal of the MEC machine.

 The **POST/compute** request results in the creation of the Edge resources with a `compute_id`.